-- So you might have multiple independent file systems on one machine - Each handling its own disk layout, free space, and other organizational issues - How will the overall system work with those several file systems? - Treat them as totally independent namespaces? - Or somehow stitch the separate namespaces together? - Key questions: 1.
+- One machine can have multiple independent file systems - Each handling its own disk layout, free space, and other organizational issues - How will the overall system work with those several file systems? - Treat them as totally independent namespaces? - Or somehow stitch the separate namespaces together? - Key questions: 1.
 How does an application specify which file it wants?
 2. How does the OS find that file?